Mercedes Benz Meaning: Guide to Models, Costs & Ownership

 What is the meaning of the Mercedes-Benz ‘E-Class’ or ‘S-Class’ designation?

 The E-Class, also known as the Executive Class, denotes the mid-sized executive segment.
-Historically, the ‘E’ actually stood for Einspritzmotor (German for fuel injection), but now it simply means a mid-range, highly optioned luxury sedan.
+Historically, the ‘E’ actually stood for Einspritzmotor (German for fuel injection), but now it simply means a mid-range, highly optioned luxury saloon.

 However, the S-Class stands for ‘Special’ and in German it stands for ‘Sonderklasse’.
 This is the flagship model and the very top of the line.